PYTHON

 E-commerce Platform

 An e-commerce platform might use classes to handle orders.
-Each order can be an instance of an Order class, with Python class methods to add items, calculate the total price, and retrieve order details.
+Each order can be an instance of an Order class.
+Python class methods can add items, calculate the total price, and retrieve order details.

 class Order: